AlexMcClung/IPEDS-Examples/DegreeCompletions.md

-Stacking IPEDS Degree Completions Files
+Working with IPEDS Degree Completions Files
 =========
 IPEDS allows you to download national data sets for some of its surveys [here](https://nces.ed.gov/ipeds/datacenter/DataFiles.aspx).